ak80/edu/res/catalogs/TddGoneWrong.md

 Only mock things that prevent your test from beeing isolated.
 A bit more on this later

 ## Red/Green/Refactor

+or

+1. Write a test
+2. Make it compile
+3. Run to see that it fails
+4. Make it run
+5. Remove duplication

 ### Sinful green